Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

 Quinta – Portuguese term for an estate or vine farm.

-Quinta Single - port comes from a single vintage and farm.
+Quinta Single - port from a single vintage and farm.

 Racking - Drawing off clear wine from a cask or vat and moving it to another, leaving the sediment behind.

-Recioto – Italian wine made for grapes that have been dried on mats after harvest.
-The raisins the grapes making them very sweet.
+Recioto – Italian wine made from grapes that have been dried on mats after harvest.
 Amarone is made from Recioto grapes but fermented out fully to be dry and concentrated.

 Remuage – French term for the process by which the dead yeast cells in maturing Champagne and other quality sparkling wines are gradually moved into the neck of the bottle before being removed.
 Traditionally done by hand, now by machines.

-Residual sugar (RS) – The amount of sugar remaining in a wine that has not been converted into alcohol when fermentation stops.
+Residual sugar (RS) – The amount of sugar remaining in a wine that has not been converted into alcohol during fermentation.
 Less than 2g/l is imperceptible.
 Some sweet wines will have upwards of 25g/l.